 - iOS flick-close

-Summary of interactions—desktop
+Summary of interactions: Desktop

-Interactive Path Flows are supported by Windows and Apple OS desktop, but only when a Chrome browser is used by the contributor.
-This includes prototypes that you point contributors to via the URL task found under Assets in the Test plan area.
+- This includes prototypes that you point contributors to via the URL task found under Assets in the Test plan area.

 Which specific Interactive Path Flow desktop interactions are included and not included?